TheofilosBel/sigmod2018/README.md

 ### Acknowledgements

-* The team members want to thank Evangelos Nikolpoulos (University of Athens, Madgik Lab) for his fruitful discussions during the development of the algorithms.
+* The team members want to thank Evangelos Nikolopoulos (University of Athens, Madgik Lab) for his fruitful discussions during the development of the algorithms.

 * The team members would like to thank professor Yannis Ioannidis (University of Athens, Madgik Lab, Athena RC) for motivating them.